tail-unica/ai-literacy-primary-ed/README.md

 # Foundational AI Literacy in Primary Education
 <p align="justify">
-This repository contains the materials and structure for the AI literacy learning path, designed to accompany the paper entitled <strong>"A Structured Unplugged Approach for Foundational AI Literacy in Primary Education"</strong> submitted for evaluation to <strong>AIED 2025</strong>.
+This repository contains the materials and structure for the AI literacy learning path, designed to accompany the paper entitled <strong>"A Structured Unplugged Approach for Foundational AI Literacy in Primary Education"</strong>.
 Given that the activities were delivered to children, all materials were currently in the local language.
 To enable reproducibility, we provide here the English version.
 </p>